Sharren Haskel: Personal life

 She speaks English, Hebrew, and French.

-Haskel is married with three children, born in 2020 and 2022.
+Haskel is married to Eyal Harpaz and has three children, a daughter born in 2020 and twin girls born in 2022.

 On 3 July 2024 Haskel shared that her 88-year-old grandmother was violently attacked in France in an antisemitic incident.
 The attackers, who noticed her Star of David necklace, struck her in the face and shouted antisemitic slurs.
 Haskel criticized the rise of antisemitism in France and urged the Israeli government to act, calling on Jews worldwide to return to Israel.

 Awards and recognition

 Sharren Haskel received high scores in 2016 and 2017 from the annual "Liberty Index", rating Members of Knesset based on how their legislative activity promotes or suppresses personal freedom and free markets, which is compiled by the New Liberal Movement (described by one of its founders as "much like the better goals of the Tea Party in the United States.")
 In May 2016 Haskel was recognized by the Jewish Journal in the United States as a leader of new generation of women in politics, mainly for her extensive work around the world to defend Israel’s policy and government.